veravolkova/CopilotHackathon/exercisefiles/node/README.md

 # Node.js REST API Exercise

-Demo project to evaluate Copilot viability

 ## Goal

-The goal is to create a minimal REST API using node.js and a corresponding Docker image with the help of GitHub Copilot.
+The goal of this exercise is to learn how to use GitHub Copilot for building a REST API using Node.js.
-Follow the instructions below and try to use GitHub Copilot as much as possible.
-Try different things and see what GitHub Copilot can do for you, like generating a Dockerfile or a class, add comments, tests, etc.

 ## Instructions